Wednesday, November 25, 2020

 Finally, the ferry poked out from behind Tyee Point.
 I started to angle out into the channel to shave off some distance.

 I still had lots of distance between myself and the ferry when it finally passed by.
 It created some large rolling waves.
-I set my course for Whyte Islet and picked up the pass alternating 10 to 20 strokes per side and shifting between a staggered stance for more hip rotation and tandem surf-style stance.
+I set my course for Whyte Islet and picked up the pass alternating 10 to 20 strokes per side and shifting between a staggered stance for more hip rotation and a tandem surf-style stance.

 At the end of the paddle, I had a better feel for the coastline of Bowen Island but I was not able to get a good sense of what Apodaca Provincial Park is like.
 I guess I will have to wait for a response from BC Parks and plan from there.